 To be completely honest and truthful, the reason why Martin O’Malley had a good week this week, is because Hillary Clinton had a bad one.
 She’s actually now had two bad weeks over her alleged email scandal that she still doesn’t seem to be able to adequately explain.
 And I’ve been blogging for two years now that Secretary Clinton has to have not just a strong Democratic challenger in 2016, but a strong center-left Democratic challenger before the general election again whoever the Republican challenger will be.
-Not just because of her past and all the things that she seems to want to keep from the public including about her own job as Secretary of State, but the fact her only potential message as a presidential candidate, seems to be “vote for the first female President of the United States.”
+Not just because of her past and all the things that she seems to want to keep from the public including about her own job as Secretary of State, but the fact her only potential message as a presidential candidate, seems to be: “Vote for the first female President of the United States.”

 If Hillary Clinton survives the email scandal, which I believe she will since there doesn’t seem to be anything illegal on her part that was done and gets through the next 5-7 months without an additional scandal, then the focus will be on her presidential campaign and how she would run for president.
 What would her message be besides the first female President of the United States, her resume that includes Secretary of State where she had a fairly successful term and being a U.S. Senator for eight years.
 And oh by the way, her last name is Clinton and you know who her husband is and that as Democrats we all like if not love Bill, so Democrats should like her too.

 I think the presidential campaign that Hillary wants to run other than the things that I already mentioned, is a very safe campaign where she doesn’t take any hard positions on any controversial issues.
 And she basically just runs on judgement and leadership and this is what the country needs.
 Without laying out any strong positions and programs about what would come with her presidency under her leadership and judgment.
 She seems to want to run for the center and independents before she actually enters the Democratic Caucus in Iowa that is in December.

 Governor O’Malley looks strong because his record looks strong.
 And Republicans will be able to say that taxes are fairly high in Maryland.
 But the Governor will be able to say, so is opportunity and economic development.
 Because people want to invest and live here, including Baltimore which is going through an economic turnaround with all the new technology companies that are doing business there.
 And with a new casino as well.
 Because of Maryland’s infrastructure and workforce.

 Then Governor George W. Bush in 2000 when he was running for President, liked to call himself a “reformer with results.”
 In response to the reform-minded Senator John McCain who gave him a strong challenge in the Republican primaries.
-Martin O’Malley could call himself a Liberal with results.
+Martin O’Malley could call himself a Progressive with results.
 Leading one of the best and wealthiest states in the union for eight years.
 And can point to real success’.
 Like legalizing same-sex-marriage, legalizing gambling, decriminalizing marijuana, outlawing the death penalty, new infrastructure investment, the best public schools in the country, great universities and a high quality of life.
 All of these things that would go unnoticed had Hillary Clinton figured out how to be a Democratic presidential frontrunner by now.